 - How independent business owners can use contracts

-- What makes a good, legally enforceable contract
+- What makes a legally enforceable contract

 - Five clauses independent business owners should have in their contracts